Jane Tyler Legacy Fund

-The purpose of the Jane Tyler Legacy Fund is to provide educational bursaries to low-income women, or women receiving income assistance, who are single mothers on social assistance to pursue a post secondary education at an accredited community college, university or equivalent educational institution.
+The purpose of the Jane Tyler Legacy Fund is to provide educational bursaries to low-income women, or women receiving income assistance, who are single mothers to pursue a post secondary education at an accredited community college, university or equivalent educational institution.
 Applicants must show a demonstrated financial need, scholastic potential, and evidence of a commitment to pursue post secondary education.

-Jane's daughter, Gale Tyler, established the Jane Tyler Legacy Fund to provide bursaries to single mothers on social assistance who want to pursue post secondary education.
-She is working with others to have the government eliminate the policies that deny people on social assistance the right to enroll in school and will claw back any bursary beyond the money received on social assistance.
-In anticipation of this changed policy, the JTLF advisory committee continues to fundraise.
+Jane's daughter, Gale Tyler, established the Jane Tyler Legacy Fund to provide bursaries to low-income single mothers who want to pursue post secondary education.
+She is working with others to have the government eliminate the policies that deny people on social assistance the right to enroll in school and will claw back any bursary beyond the money received on social assistance, with the goal of enabling women on social assistance to be eligible.

 Apply for a bursary

-The Jane Tyler Legacy Fund seeks to support single mothers on social assistance who wish to further their education in pursuit of better paid employment in order help themselves and their children.
+The Jane Tyler Legacy Fund seeks to support low-income single mothers who wish to further their education in pursuit of better paid employment in order help themselves and their children.
 Successful applicants may receive up to $2,000.00 which will be granted to a post-secondary institution and applied directly to their tuition.

 - To apply for funding, please complete an application form (PDF) and submit it by email, along with your most recent Notice of Assessment, to the Donor Services Team at email@example.com